 In step b, the company should calculate the “volatility of current fund holdings” (for the exposure being categorized) by the following formula:

-Using the volatilities and correlations in the following table, where
+Using the volatilities and correlations in the following table where

 is the relative value of fund i expressed as a proportion of total contract value, is the correlation between asset classes i and j, and is the volatility of asset class i.
 An example is provided after the table.